-Join Randi Derakhshani for an in-depth discussion in this video Scene units, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Scene units, part of Learning 3ds Max.

 In this video, we will learn how units of measurement work in 3ds Max, and how to …set your scene units to what you need for your scene, such as using inches, feet, …centimeters and so on.
 In this 3ds Max scene I've created a box. …Selecting the box and going to the Modify panel, I can take a look at what the size …or the parameters of the box are.
 It says here that the length is ten, the …width is ten, and the height is ten.
 What is this number represent.…